xbeat/Machine-Learning/README.md

 Text Generation with Language Models

 Language models are powerful tools for generating text, but the process is not as straightforward as it might seem.
 These models are trained to predict the probability of the next token in a sequence, but turning these probabilities into coherent text requires careful consideration of various generation strategies.

+## Understanding Gradient Descent for AI Model Training

+Introduction to Gradient Descent

+Gradient descent is an iterative optimization algorithm used to minimize a loss function by iteratively adjusting parameters in the direction of steepest descent.
+The algorithm calculates partial derivatives to determine which direction leads to the minimum of the function.

 ## Calculating Z-Scores with Python